WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 ```
 ![image](https://github.com/WilliamBaxter417/Portfolio/blob/main/Machine%20Learning/Credit%20Card%20Approval/images/hist_scaled_numerical_features_after_preprocessing.png)

 Although a number of techniques could be implemented to more rigorously determine which distribution each feature conforms to, we may invoke the Central Limit Theorem (CLT) to sensibly assume that all features are normally distributed.
 This suggests that during preprocessing, we could apply the standard approach of identifying outliers to be those data points situated further than 3 standard deviations from the mean.
+To provide a better visualisation of these outliers, we generate the boxplots for those numerical features A2, A3, A8, A11, A14 and A15.
 ```python
 # Initialise (2 x 3) axes for subplots of histograms (there are 6 numerical features)
 sp_row = 2